Olb/flask-coffee-shop/README.md

-# Full Stack Coffe Shop API
+# Full Stack Coffee Shop API

 ## Introduction

-This project is a coffee shop app that allows users visitors to view drinks, baristas can view drinks and see ingredients and managers can create, edit, and update drinks.
+This project is a coffee shop app that allows users to view drinks, baristas can view drinks and see ingredients and managers can create, edit, and update drinks.
+The objective is to demonstrate API Authentication and Authorization.
+Specifically, this API requires JWT tokens from Auth0.

 Backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).